rp4rk/focused-will/talents.md

 #### Halo Diminishing Returns

-Similarly to Divine Star, Halo also has a "cluster DR", meaning that at cast time it computes the appropriate values for each player _if it hits them_.
+Similarly to Divine Star, Halo also has a cluster DR, meaning that at cast time it computes the appropriate values for each player _if it hits them_.

 Here is the information about how Halo clusters,